gevrah/phase-0/week-3/chrome-devtools/imgs/positioning-reflection.md

 		○ Padding the layer that is directly around the content and is transparent.

 • **What was your impression of this challenge overall? (love, hate, and why?)**

-	•The challenge struck the right balance between challenging and fun.
+The challenge struck the right balance between challenging and fun.
 I had quite a bit of confusion over positioning, and this extra practice really helped me understand it better.
 I did have to do quite a bit of outside reading to better understand positioning, but this exercise solidified my learning.